 The contemporary dad no longer fits neatly into the standard of the married breadwinner and disciplinarian.
-That’s been especially true during the COVID-19 pandemic, where many fathers have temporarily or permanently switched to working from home and have taken on more childcare duties as a result.
+That’s been especially true in recent years where many fathers have temporarily or permanently switched to working from home and have taken on more childcare duties as a result.

 Not all working dads are in the same situation, though.
 Those who live in states with greater economic opportunity and quality of life have it better than others.

-In order to determine the best states for men who play a dual role of parent and provider, WalletHub compared the 50 U.S. states and the District of Columbia across 23 key indicators of friendliness toward working fathers.
-Our data set ranges from the average length of the work day for males to child-care costs to the share of men in good or better health.
+In order to determine the best states for men who play a dual role of parent and provider, WalletHub compared the 50 U.S. states and the District of Columbia across 22 key indicators of friendliness toward working fathers.
+Our data set ranges from the average length of the work day for men to child-care costs to the share of men in good or better health.

 Main Findings